SantiagoG117/SantiagoG117/README.md

 # 👋 Hello, I’m Santiago
-- :briefcase: I am a React native developer working at Yubully! :computer:
+- :briefcase: I am a Data Scientist for Sustainable Technologies at Recherche Solutions Matières Résiduelles! :computer:
-- 👀 I’m interested in using computer science and data science for social good ❤️
+- 👀 I’m interested in using computer science and data science for the environment and common good ❤️
-- 🌱 I’m currently learning about React Native! :atom_symbol:
+- 🌱 I’m currently learning about React and Python for Data Science! :atom_symbol:
 - 🖤 I’m looking to collaborate on projects to continue learning about programming ☕🐍💻.
-- 📫 How to reach me: garc0254@algonquinlive.com
+- 📫 How to reach me: santiagoGP1177@outlook.com
 - 💡 Fun fact: I love listening to nature documentary music and spent hours reading Tintin comic books :D

      ![Tintin](tintin.gif)